 Case studies

-To fully comprehend the potential benefits and drawbacks of cloud computing in healthcare, it is beneficial to investigate case studies of successful and unsuccessful implementations.
+To better understand the real-world impact of cloud computing in healthcare, it is important to examine case studies of cloud computing in healthcare.

-Best practices for using cloud computing in healthcare
+Best practices for cloud computing in healthcare

 To maximize the benefits of cloud computing while mitigating the risks, healthcare providers should follow best practices that include: